TimWilde/timwilde.github.io/projects.md

 ---
 ## [Breakanoid](/breakanoid/)
 ![Breakanoid Screenshot](/public/img/breakanoid_small.png){:.right}
-Built during a quiet Christmas break in 2018, I built a tiny (and completely unoptimised) game engine in JavaScript as a way to get up to speed with some of the EcmaScript 6 features.
+Built during a quiet Christmas break in 2018, I created a tiny (and completely unoptimised) game engine in JavaScript as a way to get up to speed with some of the EcmaScript 6 features.

 Rather than the usual contrived 'Hello World' examples, I decided to build a break-out clone: [Breakanoid](/breakanoid)!